 The Family Talk About Drinking Program

-The Family Talk About Drinking Program from Anheuser-Busch has guided parents for more than 20 years by providing them with tips on keeping an open dialog about alcohol with kids.
-At FamilyTalkAboutDrinking.com you will see that there are three main stages of parenting: Being a Teacher (for children ages 1-7), The Facilitator (for children ages 8-13) and the Coach (ages 14-21 and older).
-Of course, in this case, we are speaking of the ‘coaching’ age group.
-We are in fact, coaching them.
-Coaching them to make good decisions about underage drinking.
+The Family Talk About Drinking Program from Anheuser-Busch has helped parents for more than 20 years by providing them with tips on keeping an open dialog about alcohol with kids.
+FamilyTalkAboutDrinking.com says there are three main stages of parenting: Being a Teacher (for children ages 1-7), The Facilitator (for children ages 8-13) and The Coach (ages 14-21 and older).
+Of course, when discussing underage drinking, we would be ‘coaching’ them and encouraging them to wait until they are over the legal drinking age and also to be making wise and safe decisions.
 Here are some tips from FTAD:

 - Connect with Your Teen.
-When talking about drinkign with your teen, be sure to do more listening rather than talking.
-They hate lectures and will shut you off.
-Respect their opinions.
-They won’t always agree with you and that is okay.
-They will feel more comfortable and they will open up more if you are judging less and showing them more respect when they don’t agree with you.
+When talking about drinking with your teen, be sure to do more listening rather than talking.
+They hate being lectured, so don’t.
+And respect their opinions.
+They won’t always agree with you and that’s okay.
+They will feel more comfortable talking with you if you’re judging less and respecting them if they don’t agree with you.

 - Ask Open-Ended Questions.
-Give them scenarios involving alcohol and let them figure out the answer.
-Let them think through the situation and figure out what they think they would do.
-This is a fantastic way to get them really thinking about consequences.
+Give them scenarios involving alcohol and let them answer.
+Let them think it through and figure it out.
+This is a great way to get them thinking about consequences.

-- Encourage Accountability.
-Growing up, my dad had a rule.
-Call.
+Encourage Accountability.
+Growing up, my dad always told me to call.
 Simple as that.
 Let him know where I was and who I was with.
-And if I ever got into a situation where I needed a ride or my friends needed a ride due to underage drinking – call.
-Naturally, he frowned upon underage drinking, but he didn’t want me or any of my friend drinking and driving.
-He told me to always call.
-He’d ask no questions.
-But in the morning, we would discuss what went on and most likely there would be some sort of consequences.
-Luckily, I never got into that situation.
-I want my kids to know they can call me for help.
-But they do need to be held accountable.
-If they’ve made a poor choice and taken part of underage drinking – I certainly do not want them making another poor choice and getting in a car too.
+And if I ever got in a situation where I needed a ride or my friends needed a ride – I could call him.
+He frowned upon underage drinking and I knew that.
+But if it happened, I knew I could call him.
+I want my kids to know this too.
+If they’ve made a poor choice and did drink alcohol, I would not want them to make another poor choice and decide to drive.

 Connect with Family Talk About Drinking